About the OP Episodic Lab

 The Orchard Project’s Episodic Lab, now entering its fourth year, allows a cohort of writers to work together and interact with industry guests to advance the development of their pilots.
 In a virtual setting via teleconference, participants will each have the time and resources to manifest their artistic vision.
 With a curiosity for feedback and desire to interrogate both the form and current trends, participants will engage in a pilot-and-project-centered lab with the final goal of creating a more vibrant and impactful draft of their episodic pilot.

-Working with the extended Orchard Project network of episodic professionals, writers will engage in group critique, professional critique, a mock writers’ room, table reads, as well as have access to all Orchard Project community learning panels outside of the lab that are central to their success in episodic storytelling.
-The objective of this lab is to “bridge the gap” for artists of promise and use the unique support of the Orchard Project to expand and articulate their personal voice/vision and hone the writing and world of their pilot.
+Working with the extended Orchard Project network of episodic professionals, writers will engage in group critique, professional critique, a mock writers’ room, cold table reads, as well as have access to all Orchard Project community learning panels outside of the lab that are central to their success in episodic storytelling.
+The objective of this lab is to “bridge the gap” for artists of promise and use the unique support of an extraordinary peer group and the Orchard Project to expand and articulate their personal voice/vision and hone the writing and world of their pilot.

 The Orchard Project Episodic Lab will meet over five weeks, three days a week for 2.5 hours each meeting, uniting five pilots and their writers with the time and resources to further articulate the vision for an episodic pilot.

 The Episodic Lab is a pilot-writing focused lab, created for the exploration and betterment of the accepted pilot and the expansion of episodic writing through group feedback and professional feedback.
 While there is industry involvement in the lab, the clear and primary focus of this lab is dramaturgical improvement, as opposed to professional advancement.
 The selected fellows are individuals who are excited about fostering community with a group of diverse and passionate peers and committed to the development of their ideas with an appetite for feedback.